Spellling: Early life

 Cabral was born in Sacramento, California.
 She was raised in the Catholic Church, which would later influence her music.

 Cabral attended the University of California, Berkeley, studying philosophy for two semesters before changing her major to English literature after feeling "shamed out of the [philosophy] department" as the only femme person and person of color.
 She remained at Berkeley to pursue a Master of Fine Arts, which she completed in 2019.

 Career

 Cabral started her musical career in 2015, influenced by two events: watching a fellow San Francisco artist performing looped vocals; and the death of a close friend.
 At the time she was working as an elementary school teacher, and being around crayons inspired her to release a handmade CD called Crayola Church.
 Cabral said of the project: “I took a Crayola box and made a record based on every color in the box… I would wrap the CDs in children’s drawings and write the track listing, so some people have those [editions].”

 In 2017, she self released her debut album, Pantheon of Me.
 In 2019, she released a follow-up, Mazy Fly, to positive reviews.
 In 2021, she released her third album, The Turning Wheel, to similarly positive reviews.
+In 2023, she announced her fourth album, Spellling & the Mystery School, which would contain re-recordings of past material.

+In 2025, Cabral supported Japanese Breakfast in their Melancholy Tour across North America.